andreihirgau/ios-app-debloating/README.md

 ## Usage
-python ./debloat.py ./binaries/a.out
+python ./debloat.py ./binaries/a.out -a <analysis>
-e.g. python ./debloat.py ./binaries/a.out
+e.g. python ./debloat.py ./binaries/a.out -a uncalled_functions

 ## TODO
-* Fix corner cases and hardcodes (TODOS in sources)
+* Fix the remaining corner cases
+* Shrink the binary when removing code >= PAGE_SIZE, instead of padding with zeroes